Threat Intelligence API: Walking the Cybersecurity Talk

 The truth is that failing to deploy threat intelligence the right way is like painting with a broad brush with no idea of the bigger picture.
 Adding to this is the fact that making informed decisions in the world of cybersecurity requires you to have the necessary data close at hand.

 The good news is that software such as Threat Intelligence API allows actionable data to be readily integrated into various processes and solutions.
-This product is composed of six sub-APIs: Domain’s Infrastructure Analysis, SSL Certificates Chain, SSL Configuration Analysis, Domain Malware Check, Connected Domains, and Domain Reputation.
+This product is composed of six sub-APIs: Domain’s Infrastructure Analysis, SSL Certificate Chain, SSL Configuration Analysis, Domain Malware Check, Connected Domains, and Domain Reputation.
 Each of them provides specifics on specific areas of the host’s infrastructure.

 But before we talk about them in more detail, let’s start with the current threat landscape to understand the relevance of threat intelligence in general and Threat Intelligence APIs in particular.